 - an underlay IP network (highly available and scalable, possibly the Internet);

-- three Linux bridges acting as VXLAN tunnel endpoints (VTEP),
+- three Linux bridges acting as VXLAN tunnel endpoints (VTEP); and

 - four servers believing they share a common Ethernet segment.

 A VXLAN tunnel extends the individual Ethernet segments across the three bridges, providing a unique (virtual) Ethernet segment.
 From one